Multi-family winterization checklist: 18 steps to take ASAP

 #12.
 Install or Inspect Weather Stripping

 Replace old weather stripping around doors and windows to reduce drafts even more.
-Weather stripping at the bottoms of doors will keep out water, snow, and ice, which can ruin flooring.
+Weather stripping at the bottoms of doors will keep out water, snow, and ice, as well, which can ruin flooring.

 #13.
 Blow Out Your Sprinklers/Irrigation Systems